-Bosch Speed Clean rotary hammer bits are Bosch’s solution to make chemical anchor installation easier and less time-consuming The general process of setting a chemical anchor correctly takes six steps – drill, blow, brush, blow, fill with chemical adhesive, and set the anchor.
+Bosch Speed Clean rotary hammer bits are Bosch’s solution to make chemical anchor installation easier and less time-consuming.
+The general process of setting a chemical anchor correctly takes six steps.
+You drill, blow, brush, blow, fill with chemical adhesive, and set the anchor.

 You’ll notice holes in the tip of the drill.
 If we could shrink ourselves down and walk through them, we’d find a hollow core running through the center.

 Near the end of the bit is a vacuum port.
 It allows the bit to turn while the hose stays in place.
 Bosch’s dust extractor hose nozzle is already a perfect fit, so it works well here.

 Flip your vacuum on or use the automatic tool activation setting and drill away.
 The Bosch Speed Clean rotary hammer bit collects the dust you create as it drills.
 This leaves a clean hole for your chemical and anchor installation without the extra steps of cleaning it out first.